Steel Barn Kits: Build Your Own High-End Agricultural Structure

 Ventilating the roof if you are building an insulated and heated barn is necessary to avoid ice buildup.

 Insulation: For livestock barns in cool climates, insulation is one of the best investments you can make to protect your livestock and minimize heating bills.
-Spray foam insulation is best for steel buildings, and should be at least four inches thick in the walls and six inches thick in the ceiling.
+Spray foam insulation is best for steel buildings and should be at least four inches thick in the walls and six inches thick in the ceiling.
 For freezing temperatures, it is recommended insulation be at least six inches thick in the walls and 12 inches thick in the ceiling.
 To help protect insulation, a vapor barrier, like polyethylene plastic, should be stapled over the inside of the wall studs and ceiling joists to keep moisture inside the building from entering the walls.
-For more on steel building insulation see our ‘Insulation Article‘ along with our how to insulate article
+For more on steel building insulation see our 'Insulation Article'